stromhalm/node-imagemagick/README.md

 ImageMagick is already configured to be used within NodeJS, also supporting PDF documents via GhostScript.

 ## Installation
-To use the latest image, install the pre-build image from the command line
+To use the latest image, install the pre-build image from the command line:
 ```
 docker pull ghcr.io/stromhalm/node-imagemagick:main
 ```